dotnet-websharper/core/docs/Install.md

 ## Visual Studio templates

 Once you installed WebSharper and, if needed, restarted Visual Studio, you should see the main WebSharper templates in the New Project dialog.
+* While WebSharper 4 is in beta, you can find templates under its codename, Zafir.*

 ![Visual Studio templates](images/VisualStudioTemplates.png)

 ## Updating WebSharper in existing projects